M.Sc.(A), S-LP (C), Reg. CASLPO

 When not working, Paula is busy with her 3 teenagers.
 She enjoys time with family and friends, cooking, walking her dog with her husband, running, bingeing a good series, and trying hard to do a daily mindfulness practice!

-Lisa is the friendly voice on the phone who speaks with all of our new families and supports bookings and billings for our current clients.
+Lisa is the friendly voice on the phone who speaks with all of our new families and supports booking and billing for our current clients.
 Lisa brings to her important role on our team not only professional experience as an administrative assistant in both speech-language pathology and ABA, but also extensive lived experience as the parent of a young adult on the autism spectrum.

 When Lisa is not busy supporting our clients and staff, she and her son enjoy going for long walks and spending time at the beach.